Classification of Histopathology Slides with Persistent Homology Convolutions: Experiments

 In addition to comparing model performance between the three distinct representations, we also test the combination of image data with persistence (images + global PH or images + local PH).
 To train a model with the combined representations of image and PH data the CNN model architecture is slightly modified.
 Instead, it includes two separate feature extraction blocks with the same number of convolution and pooling layers as before using the same sweep configuration listed above.
 The image and PH data are fed through each separate block and concatenated together before being fed through the dense layers.
-We hypothesize that the inductive biases (translational invariance, locality, and hierarchical learning \cite{app13095521}) that are built into CNNs help distinguish between topological signatures in the persistence image.
+We hypothesize that the inductive biases (translational invariance, locality, and hierarchical learning \citep{app13095521}) that are built into CNNs enable the model to compare topological signatures in the persistence images across localities to find spatial relationships of local topologies.
 All five distinct training sets were trained over a 1000 model initializations.